m1mist/m1mist/README.md

 - 👋 Hi, I’m @m1mist
-- 👀 I’m interested in leftism
+- 👀 I’m interested in cpp
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning cpp
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 1664910959@qq.com